Dimensional criterion for forecasting nonlinear systems by reservoir computing: Reservoir Computer Implementation and Evaluation

-RC comprises an input layer, an artificial neural network, and an output layer.
-The links between the nodes of the network have a direction, that is, each link establishes a connection either to or from a node, see Fig.~\ref{fig:reservoirdiagram}.
+A reservoir computer (RC) comprises an input layer, an artificial neural network, and an output layer, see Fig.~\ref{fig:reservoirdiagram}.
+Network connections are weighted and directed.
 We use the number of connections to a node, in-degree $k$, as the measure of network connectivity.
-In the initial training of RC the time-series data $\mathbf{u}(t)$, in applications typically either stored or obtained from real-time measurement, are fed to the reservoir network.

 The connections from the input to the $D_r$ nodes of the network are determined by the input matrix $\mathbf{W}_{in}$.
-The time evolution of the reservoir state $\mathbf{r}(t)$ is determined by
+Below, the differential equation and its numerical form for time evolution of the reservoir state $\mathbf{r}(t)$ are given on the first and the second row, respectively.